Frequently Bought Together

 Testing Results

-Which "frequently bought together" item design best matches a customer’s mental models?
+Which "frequently bought together" item design best matches a customer’s mental model?

-Senario: You are looking for [X item] and while reading the product's description, you found 'frequently bought together' section.
+Senario: You are looking for [X item] and, while reading the product description, you notice the "frequently bought together" section.

-• What would you do when you see the recommendation where you don't know much information?
+• What would you do if you see a recommendation and don’t know much about the suggested item?

-• If there is different color, but we are suggesting based on what people bought, what would you do?
+• If there is a different color, but the recommendation is based on what other people bought, how would you handle it?

 •